FKnight9/finalCS546/README.md

-# Rate Stevens - CS 546 Final Project
+# RateMyCourse - CS 546 Final Project
 *By Austin Rocha, Faris Ibrahim, Oscar Tavara, and Tarik Kdiry*

-Rate Stevens is a website which allows students that attend Stevens Institute of Technology to rate their courses and see the reviews of their fellow peers.
+RateMyCourse is a website which allows students that attend Stevens Institute of Technology to rate their courses and see the reviews of their fellow peers.
 ## Before Installing
 Please make sure you have downloaded and installed MongoDB, NodeJS and npm to your computer.
 If you have not, follow the links below to install them first: